pzavolinsky/bauxite/README.md

 bauxite
 =======

-Bauxite is a façade over Selenium intended for non-developers
+Bauxite is a faÃ§ade over Selenium intended for non-developers

 The idea behind this project was to create a tool that allows non-developers to write web tests in a human-readable language.
 Another major requirement is to be able to easily extend the test language to create functional abstractions over technical details.